12 Best Automated Phishing Simulation Tools [2026 Guide]

 Best For: Flexible, API driven simulation and learning.

 PhishGrid focuses on the intersection of simulation and interactive learning.
-It is designed to analyse an environment’s maturity and offers a more modular approach to training, often utilised by service providers.
+It’s designed to analyse an environment’s maturity and offers a more modular approach to training, often used by service providers.

 Why it works: